biolab/orange3-prototypes/doc/widgets/stacking.rst

         trained model

 **Stacking** is an ensemble method that computes a meta model from several base models.
-The **Stacking** widget needs the **Aggregate** input, which provides a method for aggregating the input models.
+The **Stacking** widget has the **Aggregate** input, which provides a method for aggregating the input models.
+If no aggregation input is given the default methods are used.
+Those are **Logistic Regression** for classification and **Ridge Regression** for regression problems.

 .. figure:: images/Stacking-stamped.png
    :scale: 50%